If you are at risk of homelessness

 You must cooperate with our efforts to help and give us the information we need to assess your situation and assist you.

 You can find out more on our If you are homeless or at risk of becoming homeless page.

 If you are rough sleeping

-We are offering hotel rooms or other self-contained accommodation to everyone experiencing rough sleeping.
+We are offering self-contained accommodation to everyone experiencing rough sleeping.
 This can be arranged through our housing options service or the St Mungo’s outreach team, OxSPOT.

 OxSPOT is not an emergency service, but it will follow up all calls and emails as soon as possible.
 If your health is in immediate danger please call 999.

 We have set up a triage service at Floyds Row, where our housing options team is working with St Mungo’s and Luther Street Medical Centre to assess and place you into suitable accommodation based on whether:

 - you have an underlying condition that makes you more vulnerable but no symptoms of coronavirus

 - you have no underlying conditions nor symptoms of coronavirus

 All accommodation is self-contained with your own bathroom.